-(h)(1) Committee and OPC as screening panel secretary.
-OPC counsel shall be the secretary to the Committee and is charged with the responsibility of the administrative affairs of the Committee, the handling of the screening panel calendars, giving notice to screening panel members and members of the Bar whose attendance is requested, notifying those who have filed informal complaints of the times and dates their matters will be heard, and otherwise performing or providing the secretarial and administrative functions of the Committee and screening panels.
+(h)(1) Clerk of the Committee.
+The Clerk of the Committee is responsible for the administrative affairs of the Committee, accepting documents filed with the committee, handling †screening panel calendars, giving notice to †persons whose attendance is requested, notifying those who have filed informal complaints of the times and dates their matters will be heard, notifying the complainant, the respondent, and any counsel of record of the disposition of each matter, and otherwise performing or providing the secretarial and administrative functions of the Committee and screening panels.
+The Clerk is subject to confidentiality requirements of Rule 14-515.
 Except as otherwise provided in this article, whenever OPC counsel may be present before a screening panel during a hearing, the respondent may also be present.

 (h)(2) OPC counsel shall within three months after the filing of an informal complaint of unprofessional or unethical conduct of a respondent, advise the party making the informal complaint concerning the initial consideration of the informal complaint, and shall promptly advise such party in writing of the subsequent disposition of the informal complaint and the reasons therefor.